No Widgets found in the Sidebar

 The base layer is your first line of defense against the elements and sits directly against your skin.
 It’s crucial for moisture management, keeping you dry and comfortable even during intense activity.
 Look for fabrics that are breathable, wicking, and fast-drying.
 Synthetic fabrics like polyester and nylon are good choices, while merino wool offers excellent warmth and odor resistance.

-Read Post hiking running shoes
+Read Post hiking in philadelphia

 **Key Considerations for Base Layers:**